w3c/wai-media-guide/planning.md

 This page helps you plan accessible media.
 It:
 * helps you **figure out what your specific audio or video needs** (captions, audio description, a basic transcript, or a descriptive transcript)
 * helps you plan what to develop in-house and what to outsource
-* shows the Web Content Accessibility Guidelines (<a href="https://www.w3.org/WAI/standards-guidelines/wcag">WCAG</a>) standards for audio and video media
+* shows the Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/) standards for audio and video media

 {::nomarkdown}
 {% include box.html type="end" %}